If you have a query on any aspect of your car insurance, you can search our Frequently Asked Questions below.

 Anyone that drives your vehicle should be named on the policy.
 You can add a driver using My Aviva.
 You will need your email address and your Policy Number to register; your policy number is located on the left hand side of your policy document.
 Once logged in follow the steps.

-If you have Open Driving then any person aged from 25 to 70 years and who hold a Full E.U. driving license may also drive your car.
+If you have Open Driving then any person aged from 25 to 70 years and who hold a full EU or full UK driving license may also drive your car.

 Do I have cover to drive someone else’s car under my policy?

-We will automatically provide you with the following cover provided that you hold a current full EU or Irish driving licence.
+We will automatically provide you with the following cover provided that you hold a current full EU or full UK driving licence.

 |Driving of other cars|